Star Trek: Picard season 1: Prosthetics

 At the start of the project, Page was most excited about getting to redesign the Borg, feeling that he had a clear vision for what the full head-to-toe character designs should be in a modern re-telling of that story.
 However, he soon realized that the Borg characters in the series are actually "XBs", former Borg drones that have had their implants mostly removed.
 How to approach this version of the characters was not obvious to Page, but he appreciated the challenge.
 Page's first instinct was to attempt to understand the reasoning behind the various Borg implants in previous Star Trek media, but he felt this was not the right approach due to the Borg assimilation being an alien process.
 He ended up trying to channel original designer Michael Westmore to attempt to make design decisions from the same place that the original prosthetics were designed from.
-For the remnants of implants that are seen on the XBs in the series, Page designed different variations which were then 3D-printed in plastic and glued onto silicon prosthetics by Van Dyke's team.
+For the remnants of implants that are seen on the XBs in the series, Page designed different variations which were then 3D-printed in plastic and glued onto silicone prosthetics by Van Dyke's team.
 Page noted that the XBs have an almost monstrous, Frankenstein-like appearance but tried to also create empathy for the characters.
 The prosthetics for the XBs were sent to set in modules with different facial prosthetics and small tech-based remnants that could be mixed-and-matched on set to create a unique selection of XBs based on which extras were there.